dharvaj547/blackjack/README.md

 # Blackjack game
-Blakcjack game written in C++.
+A terminal based Blackjack clone written in C++.

 # Running
-Ensure that you are running at least C++11
+- Ensure that you are running at least C++11

-Clone the repository
+- Clone the repository

-Open terminal and navigate to the project
+- Open terminal and to the project directory

-Run ```make play``` in terminal to play the game
+- Run ```make play``` in terminal to play the game

 Errors caused here are most likely caused by the Makefile.
 Read "Makefile for macOS and windows" for fixes.

 # Makefile for macOS and windows
-The given Makefile is for windows system (as I use a windows laptop).
-If you are on a mac, your Makefile may look something like
+The given Makefile is for windows system.
+If you are using a mac, your Makefile might look something like
 ```
 CXX = g++
 CXXFLAGS = -Wall -g